muchdogesec/location2stix/README.md

 A command line tool that converts Countries and Regions into STIX 2.1 Location objects with rich relationships

+## Before you begin

+We host a full web API that includes all objects created by location2stix, [CTIButler](https://www.ctibutler.com/).

 ## Overview

 ![](docs/location2stix.png)